bquast/decompr/cran-comments.md

-I have checked the package on Windows and Linux (Arch).
+I have checked the package on Windows 7 x86-64, Linux (Arch) x86-64, and Ubuntu (Travic-CI).

 There were no notes